 SEC Sues Tesla CEO Elon Musk

-The U.S. Securities and Exchange Commission is suing Tesla CEO Elon Musk for securities fraud a month after he announced that he planned to take the publicly traded electric-car company private.
+The U.S. Securities and Exchange Commission is suing Tesla CEO Elon Musk, alleging securities fraud a month after he announced that he planned to take the publicly traded electric-car company private.

 "Musk's false and misleading public statements and omissions caused significant confusion and disruption in the market for Tesla's stock and resulting harm to investors," the lawsuit says.